feathersjs-offline/owndata-ownnet/packages/client/README.md

 app.configure(socketio(socket));

 // Create an own-net FeathersJS service with a default page size of 2 items
-// and a maximum size of 4
+// and a maximum size of 4 and make sure dates are of type Date app.use('/messages', Ownnet({
-app.use('/messages', Ownnet({
+  date: true,
   paginate: {
     default: 2,
     max: 4